-The length of an inspection is not a relevant factor in the quality of the inspection.
+On average, a home inspection takes about 3 hours, but many factors affect this time, and time is not a direct indicator of quality.
 It may be useful in planning your day around the inspection, but prospective buyers should not assume a quick inspection is deficient, or that a longer inspection is thorough.

 The short answer is that the industry average is around 3 hours.
 There are a lot of factors that can influence this time though.
 There is no good rule of thumb.

 The house it self is the single biggest factor in how long an inspection will take.
 The size of the home is the biggest factor of course.
 Larger homes take longer than small homes.
 Larger homes may have multiple HVAC systems, extra bathrooms, and even more than one water heater.